sourav22899/6.006_Codes/README.md

 # 6.006_Codes

-This is the code repository for 6.006 Introduction to Algorithms MIT (Fall 2011).
+This contains all the codes corresponding to the topics discussed in 6.006 Introduction to Algorithms, MIT (Fall 2011).